Largest economies are operating at varying speeds

 In the background, central banks are aiming to administer just the right amount of stimulus — not too much, not too little.
 Their efforts have yet to benefit many ordinary people facing job shortages and stagnant wages.

-The unevenness of the global recovery was thrown into sharp relief Thursday, when the 18 European nations that use the euro reported unexpectedly weak growth for the first three months of the year.
-A separate report showed that Japan's economy grew in that same quarter at the fastest pace in nearly three years.
+The unevenness of the global recovery was thrown into sharp relief Thursday, when the 18 European nations that use the euro reported unexpectedly weak growth for the year's first three months.
+A separate report said Japan's economy grew in that same quarter at the fastest pace in nearly three years.

 Fresh data from the United States was mixed: Factory output declined.
 But fewer and fewer people are seeking unemployment benefits, a sign that solid hiring should continue.